HLTCHKUST/InstructAlign/README.md

 - notebooks &rarr; contains all notebooks used for analysis

 ### License
-Instruct-Align is licensed under the Apache 2.0 license, as found in the [LICENSE](LICENSE) file.
+InstructAlign is licensed under the Apache 2.0 license, as found in the [LICENSE](LICENSE) file.